vaibhavviscoding/graphic-aluminium-sheet-flyer/README.md

 <h1>Aluminium Sheet Flyer</h1>

 <h2>Description</h2>
 This Figma file contains a design for an aluminum sheet flyer.
-The design emphasizes a [mention style e.g., minimalist, industrial, bold] aesthetic, utilizing clean lines and a limited color palette.
+The design emphasizes a aesthetic, utilizing clean lines and a limited color palette.
 <br />